-As the third leading cause of death among 15-19 year olds in the United States in 2007 (1), adolescent suicide is a serious and preventable tragedy, which has the potential to affect a large number of families and communities across the country.
+As the third leading cause of death among 15-19 year olds in the United States in 2009 (1), adolescent suicide is a serious and preventable tragedy, which has the potential to affect a large number of families and communities across the country.
 In 1999, the United States Surgeon General declared suicide, particularly adolescent suicide, a serious public health concern and initiated a call to action for every state to address the issue of adolescent suicide (3).
 Research has found that schools provide an ideal and strategic setting for preventing adolescent suicide (4).
 Because law and school education codes include the mandate to not only educate, but to protect students (7, 78, 79), it seems only reasonable and prudent to implement, maintain, and evaluate prevention programs in schools, the places where adolescents spend more than one-third of their day.

 Research has found that teachers and staff view identifying a potentially suicidal student as one of the most important things they can do as a teacher and feel that addressing students' mental health is part of their role as an educator (8).
 Not only do educators feel some responsibility towards preventing adolescent suicide, but they also have shown increased confidence with training addressing adolescent suicide (9, 10).
 Schools must avoid neglecting the issue of adolescent suicide for a fear of indifference by faculty.
 Research suggests that while teachers are being asked to teach a number of educational programs dealing with a number of social issues (safe sex, substance abuse, and family violence), they often find themselves ill equipped to deal with such issues (42).
 In fact, teachers' resistance to suicide prevention programs may have more to do with a sense of fear and helplessness from not having enough information than unwillingness or indifference (51).
-In order to effectively combat adolescent suicide, schools, administrators, and policy makers must understand that adolescent suicide is a real and serious threat and that this threat is not isolated to "other schools and/or districts."
+In order to effectively combat adolescent suicide, schools, administrators, and policy makers must understand that adolescent suicide is a real and serious threat and that this threat is not isolated to "other schools and/ or districts."
 No school is immune to adolescent suicide; by implementing and maintaining an effective, comprehensive school-based prevention program, a community may be able to make a positive and efficient impact on adolescent suicide.

-Suggested Citation: LeBlanc, A., Roggenbaum, S., & Doan, J. (2011).
-Youth suicide prevention school-based guide: Orange County, New York-Issue brief 4: Administrative Issues.
-Tampa, FL: University of South Florida, College of Behavioral and Community Sciences, Louis de la Parte Florida Mental Health Institute (FMHI Series Publication #255-4).
+Suggested Citation: Doan, J., Roggenbaum, S., Lazear, K.J., & LeBlanc, A. (2012).
+Youth suicide prevention schoolbased guide-Issue brief 4: Administrative Issues.
+Tampa, FL: University of South Florida, College of Behavioral and Community Sciences, Louis de la Parte Florida Mental Health Institute, Department of Child & Family Studies (FMHI Series Publication #218-4-Rev 2012).

-This publication is also available on-line as an Adobe Acrobat PDF file: http://www.ouboces.org and http://www.orangecountygov.com Select County Departments, Department of Mental Health
+This publication is also available on-line as an Adobe Acrobat PDF file: http://thequide.fmhi.usf.edu